vivekbrahmadandi/Argos/README.md

 I created this framework to use as a template for future projects.
 Although existing projects often have an established (well integrated) framework, there is always room for improvement.
 This framework does many things well, such as:
 * Testing across multiple operating systems and browsers in parallel with a single build command
+* Switch on/off Selenium grid with a flag in Maven
 * Consolidates the results into a single Cucumber report
 [Feature Overview](https://ibb.co/d11ezo)
 [Scenario breakdown](https://ibb.co/jWXf5T)